 This applies to a lesser extent to whips (which are currently horrendously overpowered for their ability to causes immense pain and enormous injuries through armor), since they also don't feel pain and whips rarely destroy whole limbs, but they're still able to chip them into pieces.

 - Made even worse if you have the misfortune of coming up against a Forgotten Beast that has a "blob" body type of stone or any stronger material.
 Not only does it not have internal organs to destroy or blood to lose, it doesn't even have limbs you can hack off.
 It's a clear sign that the Random Number God hates you.

 - Pursuit Cops from Mirror's Edge will dodge away from your usual running attacks and are immune to counters.
 You're best off avoiding them, but they are vulnerable to disarms from behind.
 ME is built around running away, melee combat and stealing guns.
 Pursuit cops are immune to melee combat 90% of the time, run as fast as you, and have guns.
 Killing one can easily become a personal CMoA.

-- The Screen Door Zombies carry Screen Doors that protect them from most frontal attacks.
+- Plants vs. Zombies has Screen Door Zombies, who carry Screen Doors that protect them from most frontal attacks.
 Fume Shrooms can hurt them, though.